 In the decision T282 / 12, the Board of Appeal considers that the logic of G1 / 15 For reasons of coherence, the questions of priority must be applied: priority request US2 is the first request only for the part of the invention which is not the same as that of the earlier application US1.

 The Board therefore finds that for the 5-33% range, US2 is not the first application, and the patent does not have priority, while for the 3- <5% range, US2 is the first application and the patent benefits from the priority.

 3.4.4.
 Fiction of first demand

-By fiction, it is possible to consider a subsequent request as "first demand" (F-VI 1.4.1 Directives).
+By fiction, it is possible to consider that a subsequent request as "first request" (F-VI 1.4.1 Directives).

 To do this, it is necessary to respect the conditions of theA87 (4) EPC :

 - the subsequent application must:

 - have the same object that the previous application (true first request normally);

 - have been filed in or for the same state the previous application (or, without doubt, without certainty, a member of the WTO),

 - the earlier application must, on the filing date of the subsequent application,